masooddahmedd/Neural-Networks-Explained/README.md

     jupyter notebook
     ```

-4. Open the notebook file (`simple_neural_network_from_scratch.ipynb`) from the Jupyter interface and explore the code and explanations.
+4. Open the notebook file (`Forward-Propagation.ipynb`) from the Jupyter interface and explore the code and explanations.

 ## How the Neural Network Works